guardutils/resrm/README.md

 - Supports `-r`, `-f`, `-i`, `--skip-trash` options
 - Works with `sudo` for root-owned files
 - Automatically prunes Trash entries older than `$RESRM_TRASH_LIFE` days (default **7**, minimum **1**)

-  > Note: if you need immediate deletion, use the regular `rm` command instead.
+  > Note: if you need immediate deletion, use the `--skip-trash` flag.

 ---